Challenges, Rules, and Elephants

 There are a few complete embarrassments, but I’m putting them here because that’s the spirit of the challenge, and the spirit of Song-A-Day in general.
 There was an elephant in the studio, however.

 As it turned out, there was less music about him than I thought there would be, and the things that are about him aren’t the things I expected.
 I now think it was because I needed some processing time.
 (The challenge and self-imposed rule also helped.)
-As it turned out, I wrote more about him in 2019, even if obliquely.
+I wrote more about him in 2019, albeit sometimes obliquely.

 This was the first year I succeeded in writing all 28 tracks for the month, and resulted in some new favorites and interesting experiments, including the first improvisational live performance that I would let anyone hear, a rare love song (sort of), a song my dog hates, and my first ever (gulp) country song.